 In fiscal 2013, the Yamaha Motor Group established its Group Operational Guidelines that stipulate Groupwide policies related to all areas of information management, including confidentiality management, document control, protection of personal information, and management of disclosed information.
 We have been carrying out activities in line with these guidelines since.
 The development of communications technologies and greater use of big data as well as the enactment of new personal information protection laws in Europe in fiscal 2018 triggered the gradual ratification of strict personal information laws and ordinances in various countries.
 In response, Yamaha Motor revised its Information Management Group Operations Guidelines in fiscal 2020, laying out provisions on the handling of personal information and designating organizational roles, in particular.
-Yamaha Motor and its Group companies in countries around the world are working together to the involvement of Group management or multiple divisions and/or companies, the risk management supervisory section will refer the matter to a response team designated in advance, and an Emergency Countermeasure Headquarters, chaired by the president, will be established.
-The headquarters will work to understand the situation and formulate a provisional response and if necessary will promptly report on the matter to customers and related parties.
+Yamaha Motor and its Group companies in countries around the world are working together to achieve global compliance with the new guidelines.
+The Yamaha Motor Group Global Privacy Policy was also revised in fiscal 2020 to promote compliance with personal information protection laws in the countries we operate in.